21 Great Books Set in Bookstores

 While this book is not part of a series, if you’ve read other Faith Hogan books set in Ballycove, like The Ladies Midnight Swimming Club, you might recognize a few familiar faces.

-Readers say this is a cozy, found family story despite having some heavier themes of grief.
+Readers say this is a cozy, found-family story despite its heavier themes of grief.

 The Bookish Life of Nina Hill